platformio/platformio-docs/integration/ide/vim.rst

 1. Open system Terminal and install :ref:`piocore`
 2. Create new folder for your project and change directory (``cd``) to it
-3. Generate a project using PlatformIO Core Project Generator (:option:`platformio project init --ide`)
+3. Generate a project using PlatformIO Core Project Generator (:option:`pio project init --ide`)
 4. Import project in IDE.

 "Neomake-PlatformIO" Plugin